sephiroth74/AndroidUIGestureRecognizer/README.md

             recognizer2.setNumberOfTouchesRequired(1);
             recognizer2.setActionListener(this);

+            // We want to recognize a single tap and a double tap separately.
+Normally, when the user
+            // performs a double tap, the single tap would be triggered twice.
-            // the single tap gesture requires the double tap to fail
+            // In this way, however, the single tap will wait until the double tap will fail.
+So a single tap
-            // in order to be recognized
-            recognizer1.requireFailureOf(recognizer2);
+            // and a double tap will be triggered separately. recognizer1.requireFailureOf(recognizer2);

             // add both gestures to the delegate